riseupalex/CitComAI-Hub.github.io/docs/getting_started/connect_to_dataspace/index.md

-# Be part of a Data Space
+# Join a Data Space

 This section will guide you through the process of connecting to a Data Space.